 Pick a background color for the subagent.
 This helps you identify which subagent is running in the UI.

-Configure subagents
+Configure memory

 Use the /agents command